 The City is currently developing a long-term Relationship Plan, which will guide the development of the Sister City Relationship over the next 5 to 10 years.
 It is expected that the Relationship Plan will recommend, among other details, biennial visits between the two Cities rather than annual ones.
-However, given the relative freshness of the Sister City Relationship it is considered reasonable that the City consolidate the relationship by hosting an inbound and undertaking an outbound delegation during 2005.
-This will assist the relationship to flourish.
+However, given the relative freshness of the Sister City Relationship it should be considered reasonable that the City consolidate the relationship by hosting an inbound delegation and giving due consideration to undertaking an outbound delegation during 2005.
+This report recommends that the City defers any decision to undertake an outbound delegation until after the draft Relationship Plan is presented to Council.
 It is envisaged that the Relationship Plan would be a point of discussion during the proposed visit in August by Mayor Bao Zhiqiang and his delegation.
 The discussion will enable agreement for the long-term management of the relationship including agreement on future visitations by both Cities.

-It is recommended that Council:
+It is recommended that Council

-- 1 APPROVES that the delegation from Jinan, China lead by Mayor Bao Zhiqiang is received in August 2005; - 2 REQUESTS the Chairman of Commissioners to issue official invitations to Mayor Bao Zhiqiang and his delegation; - 3 REQUESTS the Chief Executive Officer to commence arrangements for the hosting of the delegation and provide a report back to Council in the near future outlining the details and itinerary for the visit in August 2005; - 4 ACCEPTS the invitation from Mayor Bao Zhiqiang of the Municipal People's Government of Jinan for the Chairman of Commissioners to lead a delegation to
+- 1 APPROVES that the delegation from Jinan, China lead by Mayor Bao Zhiqiang is received in August 2005; - 2 REQUESTS the Chairman of Commissioners to issue official invitations to Mayor Bao Zhiqiang and his delegation;

-Jinan to attend the International Tourism Fair and to further strengthen relationships established during 2004 between the two Cities;

-- 5 AUTHORISES the Chairman of Commissioners to hold formal discussions with the City's key stakeholders to seek their support and attendance at the proposed visits between the Sister Cities during 2005; - 6 ADVISES Mayor Bao Zhiqiang of the Municipal People's Government of Jinan that travel and accommodation costs would be borne by each delegate and/or their respective organisations; - 7 LISTS for consideration a budget allocation of \$15,000 in 2005-06 budget to ensure costs associated with hosting an inbound delegation and an outbound delegation can be met.
+- REQUESTS the Chief Executive Officer to commence arrangements for the hosting of the delegation and to provide a report back to Council in the near future outlining the details of the itinerary as well as a promotion and education program for business and community to be appropriately involved in the forthcoming visit in August 2005; - 4 DEFERS the decision to accept the invitation from Mayor Bao Zhiqiang of the Municipal People's Government of Jinan for the Chairman of Commissioners to lead a delegation to Jinan to attend the International Tourism Fair from 21-23 October 2005 until the draft Relationship Plan is presented to Council in May 2005; - 5 AUTHORISES the Chairman of Commissioners to hold formal discussions with the City's key stakeholders to seek their level of interest, support and attendance at the proposed visits between the Sister Cities during 2005; - 6 ADVISES Mayor Bao Zhiqiang of the Municipal People's Government of Jinan that travel and accommodation costs would be borne by each delegate and/or their respective organisations; - 7 LISTS for consideration a budget allocation of \$15,000 in 2005-06 budget to ensure costs associated with hosting an inbound delegation and an outbound delegation can be met.